vivek-v-rao/Delta-Gamma/README.md

 - scenario grid range and spacing
 - whether to show the plot

 The script prints the key values (V0, delta0, gamma0, join points) and outputs the DataFrame in-memory.
-You can easily add:

-    df.to_csv("results.csv", index=False)

-if you want a file.

 ## Notes